-- Ask: Have call outs on your receipts, at your front desk, and on you social media channels asking guests to leave reviews on the channels that are important to you.
+- Ask: Have call-outs on your receipts, at your front desk, and on your social media channels asking guests to leave reviews on the channels that are important to you.
 Link back to the guest reviews page on the website via social media posts so guests can read great reviews and click to read or write reviews on the channel of their choice right from your website.

-We’ve seen great results for clients of which we’ve added a reviews page linking to their guest reviews profiles on Google Places, Tripadvisor, and Yelp.
+We’ve seen great results for clients for which we’ve added a reviews page linking to their guest reviews profiles on Google My Business, Tripadvisor, and Yelp.
 We also made sure that the hotel encourages their guests to leave reviews on these channels by providing them with the direct URL to the reviews landing page on the hotel’s website printed on their receipts.

 - 40% of visitors clicked through to one of the review channels from the guest reviews page

 - Actual reviews on Google Places increased by 50%

 - Actual reviews on Trip Advisor tripled year over year.
 The hotel received more reviews in three months since the links were implemented than they had the entire previous year.

 Key Takeaways from this study – Adding a call to action for reviews can:

 - Increase the frequency of reviews on important review channels

 - Increase the number of reviews on important review channels